Saint-Hilaire, New Brunswick

-Saint-Hilaire (2016 population: 252) is a former Canadian village in Madawaska County, New Brunswick.
+Saint-Hilaire (2016 population: 252) is a former village in Madawaska County, New Brunswick, Canada.
 It is now part of Haut-Madawaska.

 The legal spelling of the name was St. Hilaire but this was used only sporadically by the provincial government.

 The largest employer is a composting plant.

-History and geography
+History

 The municipality was constituted on 2 October 1967.
 It consists of a mayor and three councillors.

+Geography

 The Saint John river valley is cut between two sets of peaks.
 The town is roughly 200m above sea level, while a peak of roughly 1000m is seen nearby.
 Frenchville, Maine is across the river.
 The steel truss Clair – Fort Kent Bridge is upriver about five miles, while downstream the next border crossing is the Edmundston–Madawaska Bridge (also a steel truss).

 Economy

 The nearest post office is upriver in Baker Brook.
 A railway and NB Route 120 go through town, as well as the Saint John River.
 The elementary school closed in 1996 due to lack of students.
 The Caisse Populaire Trois-Rives maintains a branch.
 The nearest Royal Canadian Mounted Police detachment is in Clair, New Brunswick, while the nearest hospital is located in Edmundston.